TURBULENCE, PEBBLES AND PLANETESIMALS : THE ORIGIN OF MINOR BODIES IN THE SOLAR SYSTEM

 Introduction

-The Minor Bodies of the Solar System, including Asteroids, Trojans, Comets, and Kuiper Belt Objects, are leftover planetary building blocks called planetesimals that were once abundant in the solar nebula.
-Through collisions and the accretion of large grains, also known as pebbles, these bodies grew into planets.
+The Minor Bodies of the Solar System, including Asteroids, Trojans, Comets, and Kuiper Belt Objects, are leftover planetary building bricks called planetesimals that were once abundant in the solar nebula.
+Through collisions and the accretion of large grains, known as Pebbles, they grew into planets.

 Turbulence and Planetesimal Formation